rombrew/phobia/doc/CLI.md

 1. Without arguments it will list all registers and their values.
 2. You can specify a pattern by which registers will be filtered.
 A pattern can be any part of the register name.
-3. If only one register matches the specified pattern, the second parameter specifies its new value.
+3. If only one register matches the specified pattern the second parameter specifies its new value.
 4. You can specify a reqister number instead of its name to refer the exactly one register.